grotius-cnc/qt_nest_with_clipper_backend/README.md

 2.cd cpp
 3.in terminal :

-a.cmake -DCMAKE_INSTALL_PREFIX=/home/user/QT_Nest/clipper/  "change to your directory adres" b.make
+        1. cmake -DCMAKE_INSTALL_PREFIX=/home/user/QT_Nest/clipper/  "change to your directory adres"
+        2. make
-c.make install
+        3. make install

 Link the libraries in the qt .pro file like :
 LIBS +=	-L$$PWD/clipper/ -lpolyclipping \